saheedniyi02/fpl-ai/README.md

 I decided to build a machine learning project to check if this is possible, and to check the quality of the predictions.
 A twitter account created to monitor the results of the model can be found here .

-Source code can be found here
+Source code can be found [here](https://github.com/saheedniyi02/fpl-ai) <br>

 #### Data used?
 Finding FPL data was pretty hard for me at first , I checked data from Opta stats and any popular football stats platform you could think of but I couldn't get, after searching deeply I came across a [GitHub repository for FPL data](https://github.com/vaastav/Fantasy-Premier-League) and thankfully the data had FPL data from 2016/17.
 I also discovered that FPL has an [API](https://medium.com/@frenzelts/fantasy-premier-league-api-endpoints-a-detailed-guide-acbd5598eb19) that gives access to fantasy football data, for the current season.

-Data from the github repository was used to train the model, the fpl API will be used to get data for every gameweek (Gameweek 1 data already collected) in the current season.
+Data from the github repository was used to train the model, the fpl API will be used to get data for every gameweek (Gameweek 1 data already collected) in the current season.<br><br>

 #### Data Cleaning and data preparation: